 Pro tip: Take off the bar, add the clothes, then re-install the bar for easier packing.

 Airtight plastic storage bins

 Store basic clothing items in a plastic storage bin or tote, remembering to fold them properly.
 Airtight plastic storage bins are the ideal solution because they keep out moisture and therefore limit mold and mildew from growing.
+These containers are great for clothes and shoe storage alike.
 As an extra protective measure, use silica gel desiccant packets to make sure no moisture is left inside your containers.
-These containers are great for clothes and shoe storage alike.
 Add a dryer sheet to keep that freshly washed smell.
 We recommend to carefully store hats in plastic storage bins.
 Learn how to properly store hats.
-For long term storage, ties are best kept folded or rolled in plastic bins – learn how to store ties.
+For long term storage, ties are best kept folded or rolled in plastic bins—learn how to store ties with this blog.

 Anything that you don’t mind being wrinkled can be stored short-term in vacuum packing bags to save space.
 Warning: Do not store wool in vacuum bags.
 Vacuum packing inevitably causes wrinkles that may become permanent.
 In addition, the vacuum seal compresses the clothing fibers so natural fiber and wool clothing should not be vacuum-packed.

 - Belts (roll these loosely)

 If cardboard boxes are all you have, then cardboard will do fine as a clothes storage container for a few months.
 Choose another option if you live in a hot, humid climate or you need to store your clothes for 6 months or longer.